 Walker’s work has been exhibited at the Museum of Modern Art, New York; San Francisco Museum of Modern Art; Solomon R. Guggenheim Museum, New York; and Whitney Museum of American Art, New York.
 A 1997 recipient of the MacArthur Fellowship, Walker was the United States representative to the 2002 Bienal de São Paulo.
 Walker currently lives in New York, where she is on the faculty of the MFA program at Columbia University.

-A look at this week’s art news, including Matthew Ritchie’s latest work and events and exhibitions from Hartford to Zurich.
+A look at this week’s art news, including Richard Serra’s newly released poster for the 55th New York Film Festival, and events and exhibitions from Milwaukee to Los Angeles.

 News & Events